Where everything's made with love

 Before you begin, fill one soup pot about halfway full of water.
 Add two tablespoons of vinegar.
 Put it on the stove and turn on the burner so it will come to a boil while you make the jam.

-Start with two 16 ounce bags of frozen peaches.
+Start with two 16-ounce bags of frozen peaches.
 That's about 6 cups of peaches, just the right amount for a batch of peach jam.
+(When fresh peaches are available, use 6 cups of fresh peaches for this recipe.)

 Empty the bags into the second tall soup pot.
-You can let them defrost naturally or hurry them along a little bit by putting them on the stove on the lowest setting.
+You can let them defrost naturally or hurry them along a little bit by putting them on the stove at the lowest setting.

-Some recipes I found suggest pureeing the fruit, but I like some sweet little bites of peach in my jam.
-So instead, I chopped them into small pieces as they defrosted.
+Some recipes suggest pureeing the fruit, but I like sweet little bites of peach in my jam, so I chopped them into small pieces as they defrosted.

-While the peaches were defrosting, I measured 6 cups of sugar into a large measuring cup.
-Don't forget to measure the sugar in advance because when it's time to add the sugar, you need to add it all at once!
+While the peaches defrosted, I measured 6 cups of sugar into a large measuring cup.
+Remember to measure the sugar in advance because when it's time to add it, you must add it all at once!

 Now Let's Get Cookin'

-I turned up the heat when the fruit was defrosted.
-As the peaches began to cook, I was able to chop them into pea-size bits.
+When the fruit was defrosted, I turned up the heat.
+As the peaches began to cook, I could chop them into pea-size bits.

-When the peaches were all nice and warm, I added a box of pectin, a pat of butter, and three tablespoons of lemon juice.
-The butter stops foam from forming on top of the jam.
-The tart taste of lemon keeps it from becoming overly sweet.
+When the peaches were nice and warm, I added a box of pectin, a pat of butter, and three tablespoons of lemon juice.
+The butter stops foam from forming on top of the jam, and the lemon's tart taste keeps it from becoming overly sweet.

 Next, add the sugar all at once.
 Yes, you're right.
 That's a lot of sugar.
 Don't mess with the quantity.